Supporting our customers in Harcourt

 You can contact us 24/7 on 1300 363 200 if you are experiencing an issue with your water or sewer service, or if you need to report a leak or burst.

-Due to ongoing fire activity and road closures, there are some areas of the network our crews are unable to safely access.
+We are currently prioritising repairs and work in the Harcourt area.
+Due to ongoing safety risks, there are some areas of the network our crews have been unable to safely access.
 As a result, response times may be longer than usual.

 We appreciate your patience as we work to carry out all repairs as quickly and safely as possible.